 I loved this treat for it’s simplicity.
 I feel like this is the type of the snack moms in the 1950’s would make for their kids when they got home from school.
 I made it because I bought a jar of strawberry jam from Costco that is the size of a small dog.

 I quite enjoy strawberry jam.
 I stir it into plain yogurt or cottage cheese, spread it on pancakes or toast for my kids, and occasionally eat it from a spoon, with peanut butter (I call this “peanut butter jelly spoon” and it’s delicious).
-These bars are cakey rather than crumbly – they’re actually wonderfully soft.
+These bars are cakey rather than crumbly – they’re actually super soft.
 The cookie batter is low in sugar which creates a nice balance with the sweet jam.

 More fat, less sugar is the way of the nutrition world these days, and as far as treats go these fit the bill.
 One stick of butter for an 8×8 pan is no joke, but just 1/3 cup of sugar?
 Perfect.
-I felt great feeding these to my kids (and my kids felt great while eating them – pretty sure Tessa ate 4 in one sitting).
+I felt great feeding these to my kids (and my kids felt great while eating them – pretty sure Leo ate 4 in one sitting).
 The recipe is simple, too, so get your kids involved with the cooking.

 Strawberry Jam Bars